 All signs must be well lit and kept clean so that they are easily visible.
 Statements that contradict or detract from the signs' meaning are prohibited.
 Signs required by other statutes, regulations, or ordinances, however, may be posted in addition to, or in combination with, this sign.

 Administrative controls require action by the worker or employer.
 Typically, administrative controls are changes in work policies, programs, processes, and procedures to reduce or minimize exposure to a hazard.
-Examples of administrative controls for SARS-CoV-2 include:
+Examples of administrative controls for COVID-19 and other infectious diseases include:

 Click on the buttons below to see two short videos with discussions giving examples of administrative controls and social distancing.